CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 These variables correspond to the errors and failed states

 {{< alert icon="tip" >}}
-You can use the "Any error", if you want to create an acceptance logic for any failed sector state, avoiding complex operations
+"Any error" is an aggregate of all sectors in error, helpful for simplifying acceptance logics
 {{< /alert >}}

 | Value | Description